-The following table sets forth our unaudited consolidated short-term debt and capitalization as of June 30, 2000 and as adjusted for the offering of the notes and the use of the estimated net proceeds to repay indebtedness under our credit facilities.
-You should read this table in conjunction with our unaudited consolidated financial statements and the related notes contained in our Quarterly Report on Form 10-Q for the quarter ended June 30, 2000.
+The following table sets forth our unaudited consolidated short-term debt and capitalization as of September 30, 2000 and as adjusted for the offering of the notes under this prospectus supplement and the issuance and sale in October 2000 of \$200,000,000 principal amount of additional notes from which we received approximately \$197,600,000 in net proceeds.
+The "As Adjusted" column in the table reflects the use of the estimated net proceeds of this offering and from the issuance and sale of notes in October 2000 to repay indebtedness under our credit facilities.
+You should read this table in conjunction with our unaudited consolidated financial statements and the related notes contained in our Quarterly Report on Form 10-Q for the quarter ended September 30, 2000.